3D-printed ‘veggie battery’ could power devices more sustainably

 “These are promising initial results, and we’re keen to continue to explore the possibilities that these kinds of micro-architected materials offer to create better, more recyclable batteries for future consumers.”

-The research paper, published in the Journal of Power Sources, can be found here.
+The research paper has been published in the Journal of Power Sources.